 'Life-threatening storm surge, catastrophic winds, flash flooding, and landslides expected across portions of Central America,' it said, including Jamaica, southeast Mexico, El Salvador, southern Haiti and the Cayman Islands.

-Eta is forecast to continue moving inland over northern Nicaragua and central Honduras through Wednesday and into Thursday.
+Eta is forecast to move inland over northern Nicaragua and central Honduras through Wednesday and into Thursday.

 - Devastation -

-At the request of the government, the UN World Food Programme (WFP) said it had sent 80 tonnes of food for distribution in the region.
+At the request of the government, the UN World Food Programme said it had sent 80 metric tons of food for distribution in the region.

 Some 100,000 people live in Bilwi and adjacent communities along the coast, mostly inhabited by indigenous Miskito and Mayagna people who are among the poorest in Nicaragua.

-The hurricane is likely to have a devastating effect on the communities' main livelihoods of fishing and agriculture, the WFP said.
+The hurricane is likely to have a devastating effect on their main livelihoods of fishing and agriculture, the UN agency said.

-As the surface layer of oceans warms due to climate change, hurricanes are becoming more powerful and carrying more water, posing an increasing threat to the world's coastal communities, scientists say.
+As the surface layer of oceans warm due to climate change, hurricanes are becoming more powerful and carry more water, posing an increasing threat to the world's coastal communities, scientists say.

 Storm surges amplified by rising seas can be especially devastating.